Message Passing on the Edge: Towards Scalable and Expressive GNNs: Edge-based Graph Neural Networks

-In our proof, EB-GNNs require dimension $O(m+t)$, where $m$ is the number of edges and $t$ the number of triangles.
-Whether this can be reduced to $O(\log n)$, as shown for simulating 1WL by MPNNs~\citep{DBLP:conf/nips/AamandCINRSSW22}, remains open.
-Moreover, by replacing $\relu$ with any analytic non-polynomial activation and concatenation in~Eq.~\eqref{eq_center} with a Hadamard product, one can prove Thm.~\ref{thm_morris} already holds for $d=1$, following techniques from \citeauthor{DBLP:conf/nips/AmirGARD23,DBLP:conf/icml/BravoKR24,pmlr-v235-hordan24a}.

-\paragraph{Algorithmic implementation.} In our implementation we perform a preprocessing step in which we enumerate all triangles in time $O(\alpha m)$ using the algorithm of ~\citet{chiba1985arboricity}.
-Since each triangle $(u,v,y)$ corresponds to an edge $(u,v)$ and a node $y\in N(u)\cap N(v)$, we can obtain the sets $N(u)\cap N(v)$ for all edges $(u,v)$ in time $O(\alpha m)$.
-After that, each iteration of EB-GNN takes time $O(m + t)$, where $t$ is the number of triangles---implying a better running time per iteration than in Proposition~\eqref{prop_time} because $t = O(m\alpha)$.
-However, due to this preprocessing step now we use memory $O(m + t)$ (instead of just $O(m)$).
+This finishes the proof of the theorem. \end{proof} \paragraph{Algorithmic implementation.} In our implementation we perform a preprocessing step in which we enumerate all triangles in time $O(\alpha m)$ using the algorithm of ~\citet{chiba1985arboricity}.
+Since each triangle $(u,v,y)$ corresponds to an edge $(u,v)$ and a node $y\in N(u)\cap N(v)$, we can obtain the sets $N(u)\cap N(v)$ required in Eq.~\eqref{eq_center} for all edges $(u,v)$ in time $O(\alpha m)$.
+After that, each iteration of EB-GNN takes time $O(m + t)$, where $t$ is the number of triangles---implying that in practice we might obtain better running times per iteration than in Proposition~\eqref{prop_time} because $t = O(\alpha m)$.
+However, due to this preprocessing step we require memory $O(m + t)$ (instead of just $O(m)$).